 There is no single, universally agreed definition of poverty.
-Our paper, submitted to the Poverty Scrutiny Inquiry as part of the evidence Understanding and defining Poverty - A guide for Swansea (which can be provided on request) defines and explores many terms and concepts relating to poverty, explaining the basis for the definitions we are using in Swansea, and for the vision we have of a Swansea where poverty cycles can be broken.
+Our paper submitted to the Poverty Scrutiny Inquiry as part of the evidence Understanding and defining Poverty - A guide for Swansea4 defines and explores many terms and concepts relating to poverty.
+It goes on to explain the basis for the definitions we are using in Swansea and for the vision we have of a Swansea where poverty cycles can be broken.

-JRF's definition of poverty is: When a person's resources are well below their minimum needs, including the need to take part in society.
+JRF's definition of poverty is when a person's resources are well below their minimum needs, including the need to take part in society.5